eecanada/connect-four/README.md

 * Connect Four is a game where two players take turns dropping chips on the 7 x 6  board with the goal of matching four chips of the same color, either horizontally, vertically, or diagonally to declare a winner.

-* This game is a mordern interpretation of the classic hasbro games, built using dry code with a fun design and few audio notes.
+* This game is a modern interpretation of the classic hasbro games, built using dry code with a fun design and few audio notes.

 # Technologies Used